tisha555/FeedFlow/README.md

 ---

 <p align="center">
-  Made with Tisha❤️ • Your Feed.
+  Made by Tisha❤️ • Your Feed.
 Your Way.
 </p>